 Many problems are actually much simpler than they appear and can be done in seconds without a calculator.
-Don’t automatically reach for the calculator before you analyze the problem
+So don’t automatically reach for the calculator before you analyze the problem.

 With a problem like this, there are several approaches, each taking more or less time than the other.

 Option 1: Fastest way, no calculator.

 The question tells you this is an isosceles triangle.
 If you remember your formula for isosceles triangles, you can immediately say that the hypotenuse is $s√2$ or, in this case, $10√2$.
 So the answer is E.

 You can quickly see that $10^2+10^2=200$.
 The hypotenuse, therefore, is: